Absorbing/laravel-flatmodel-csv/README.md

 ```

 > [!WARNING]
-> If the model is in append-only mode, updates, upserts and deletes will throw an exception.
+> If the model is in append-only mode, updates, upserts and deletes will throw a `WriteNotAllowedException` exception.

 ## Exception Handling